Deepika25-code/Flappy-Bird/flappy-bird-java-master/README.md

 Flappy-Bird

-A desktop-based Flappy Bird clone implemented in pure Java using the Swing framework.
-The game demonstrates essential game development concepts such as animation timing, keyboard event handling, collision detection, and GUI rendering.
-Designed for educational purposes, it serves as a solid base for extending into more advanced game mechanics or visual enhancements.
+This is a Flappy Bird clone developed in Java using the Swing library.
+The game features smooth animations, real-time keyboard controls, and dynamic obstacle generation.
+It demonstrates key programming concepts like game loops, object-oriented design, and collision detection.
+Ideal for beginners exploring 2D game development in Java.
+The project is lightweight, easy to understand, and ready for enhancements like sound effects and improved UI.
+A great starting point for anyone curious about how games are built from scratch using Java.